 What Degree Should A Personal Stylist Get?

-My degree is Theatre/Film with an emphasis in Costume Design and a minor in business marketing.
+My degree is in theatre/film with an emphasis in costume design and a minor in business marketing.
 It served me well, although I wish it had a class on set etiquette for when I first started in the television industry.
-I had no idea what to do.
-(Why do degrees often lack real experience classes??)
+I had no idea what to do or what language to use on set with the crew or actors (referred to as “talent” on set).
+Why do degrees often lack real experience classes?

-A lot of the classes I am recommending are business classes because being a personal stylist is running a business.
+A lot of the classes I am recommending are business classes because being a personal stylist and personal shopper is running a business.

 I also recommend having any kind of job in fashion before diving straight into personal styling.
 You can find fashion jobs on Jooble.org.
 You can also find stylish side hustles there while building your business.

 What Do I Need To Know To Be A Personal Stylist?

 You need to know how a garment is made, what it’s made of, how the material moves and stretches, and how to clean it.
 You need to know how to iron.
 Why? because your clients will ask you or want to talk about it.
 If you don’t know, you officially lose your authority.
 If you don’t know something, find it out, or refer them to a source that does know.
 For instance, I have how-tos bookmarked for stains that I send clients sometimes.
 It’s just easier than standing there telling them how to do it.
 Lastly, learn all of your fabric vocabulary: Dupioni, chiffon, silk, rayon, polyester… know what they are and be able to identify them by touch and sight.

 When discussing how to become a personal stylist this is the most important aspect.
 You need to understand all the body types out there.
 Find out what silhouettes flatter a woman with an exacerbated apple body and lean legs.
 Know that fit and flare is the best thing ever for a woman lacking a defined waist.

 - Brands & Fits